About the writer…

 But everything runs in cycles.
 There’s never been any link between the quality of writing and one’s income as a writer, and you can’t go into it with high expectations.
 If you make money, great.
 If you don’t, you’re in extremely good company.

-Besides writing, I like to swim, hike with my dog, bicycle, watch my kids play soccer, and goof around at the dinner table with my family.
+Besides writing, I like to hike with my dog, play with watercolor, and goof around at the dinner table with my family.
 I’m passionate about the Grand Canyon, having gone down the Colorado River twice (one time as a guide’s assistant).
 Last but not least, I crave quiet reading time.